Vulisha/Dwarf2Lx200Adapter/README.md

 # Dwarf2Lx200Adapter
 Adapter to enable LX200 protocol on Dwarf2 smart telescope.

-### Version 0.0.1 added ability to configure Dwarf2 IpAddress so adapter can run from Windows or any other device that has .Net7 installed (linux arm,x86,x64)
+### Version 0.0.1 added ability to configure Dwarf2 IpAddress so adapter can run from Windows
 This is extremly early version that has not been fully tested yet, so expect unexpected.
+This is tutorial for windows, for other OS you will have to use executables/portable and install .Net7 runtime (linux arm,x86,x64, osx... supported)

 1. Turn on your Dwarf2 connect it to same network as your computer, and do calibration.